 - ¼ teaspoon of black pepper

-- 1 1/4 cup of almond flour finely milled
+- 1 1/2 cups of almond flour finely milled

-- Melt the 8 ounces unsweetened chocolate baking squares and 4 ounces (1/2 cup) of sugar-free chocolate chips with the ½ cup of butter until fully melted and combined on low heat in a double boiler.
+- Melt the 8 ounces unsweetened chocolate baking squares and 4 ounces (1/2 cup) of sugar-free chocolate chips with the ½ cup of butter using a double boiler.

-- In a separate bowl mix the almond flour, baking powder, sea salt, and spices and set aside.
+- In a separate bowl combine the almond flour, baking powder, sea salt, and spices and set aside.

-- Now to the cooled chocolate and butter mixture add the 4 eggs, vanilla, sugar substitute and mix well.
+- Now to the cooled chocolate and butter mixture add the 4 eggs beating one at a time.

-- To this batter add the dry ingredients in the separate bowl and stir until just combined.
+- To wet batter add the dry ingredients and stir with a spatula until just combined.

-- Place spoonfuls of the chilled dough on the parchment lined cookie sheets and bake for about 10 minutes.
-Note: Don’t over bake this cookie to make sure it has the right consistency of chewy inside and crispy outside.
+- Place spoonfuls of the chilled dough onto the parchment lined cookie sheets and bake for about 10 minutes.
+Note: Don’t over bake these cookies to ensure they have the right consistency of chewy inside and crispy on the outside.